marius-team/marius/docs/preprocess.rst

 asks ``marius_preprocess`` to generate a Marius configuration file for CPU over WordNet18.
 In this Marius configuration file, the hyper-parameter ``model.decoder=TransE`` is set.

-Apart from some progress information, the command line output of ``marius_preprocess`` also gives some statistics of the database being preprocessed. ``Number of instance per file:[141442, 5000, 5000]`` gives the number of edges in the training, validation and testing sets respectively.
+Apart from some progress information, the terminal output of ``marius_preprocess`` also gives some statistics of the database being preprocessed. ``Number of instance per file:[141442, 5000, 5000]`` gives the number of edges in the training, validation and testing sets respectively.
 ``Number of nodes: 40943`` shows the total number of nodes in the dataset.
 ``Number of edges: 151442`` reveals the total number of edges in the dataset.
 ``Number of relations: 18`` is the total number of relations appear in the dataset.
-These dataset statistics not only give the users an overview to the structure of the dataset but also make it easy for users to set dataset information in Marius configuration file.
+These dataset statistics not only gives the users an overview to the structure of the dataset but also make it easy for users to set dataset information in Marius configuration file.

+The terminal output also shows ``Detected delimiter: ~  ~`` and ``Delimiter: ~  ~``.
+These 2 lines reminds the users what delimiter between entities in the same line has been used in the preprocessing.
+In this case ``\t`` is used in the raw data files to seperate 2 entities in the same line.

 ::